DanielTakeshi/Paper_Notes/reinforcement_learning/Taming_the_Noise_in_Reinforcement_Learning_via_Soft_Updates.md

 The other extreme, \beta = 0, is the same as Q^\rho-Learning, which I think is the same as SARSA.
 In the experiment, they use a linear scheduling.

+UPDATE: I think Q^\rho and SARSA are different but the confusion is that they can be transformed into each other.
+Q^\rho is concerned about the policy during the *update* step in Q(s,a) and does normal epsilon-greedy exploration, SARSA is concerned about the policy during exploration but performs an update step which is deterministic.
+But for Q^\rho we can turn it into SARSA by turning the \rho into 1 for whatever action we'd take (e.g. from eps-greedy) and 0 otherwise.
+Yeah, it's confusing, please keep it at 0/1.

 Here's a "devil's advocate" thought: why can't we run a simple hybrid of SARSA and Q-Learning?
 If we have a prior already here, let's just set some 0 < \epsilon < 1, where each iteration, with probability \epsilon, we run SARSA w/the prior, else we run Q-Learning.
 Do this while annealing \epsilon to 0.
 Isn't that it?
 Why do we need information theory?
 Section 4.1 argues for the existence of a \beta which results in unbiased estimates (non-constructive proof).
 Would that help?
 And this still doesn't assuage my concern over needing a good prior \rho.

 They also claim: